crowdfavorite-mirrors/wp-wp-robots-txt/readme.txt

 = 1.0 =
 * Initial version

+= 1.1 =
+* Moved the settings field "officially" to the reading page
+* General code clean up

 == Upgrade Notice ==

 = 1.0 =
 * Everyone wants to edit their `robots.txt` files.

+= 1.1 =
+* Should actually work in 3.5+ now